What makes Grace incredible?

 Jesus became our sacrificial Lamb, freeing us from sin and its effects, like sickness (Matthew 8:17; Isaiah 53:4-5; Psalm 30:2; 1 Peter 2:24).
 God's plan for us is one of goodness, hope, and a promising future (Jeremiah 29:11).
 In Him, we will flourish like a thriving olive tree, growing strong and prosperous (Psalm 52:8).

-There are many benefits that olives give and why they are considered one of the most valuable trees.
-David said that for those who serve God and follow His decree, instructions, and commands, their lives will be like an olive tree—thriving and prospering (Psalm 52:8).
+There are countless benefits that olives provide, which is why the olive tree is considered one of the most treasured and valuable trees in existence.
+It’s no wonder that David used the olive tree as a metaphor, declaring that those who serve God and follow His decrees, instructions, and commands will be like the olive tree—thriving, flourishing, and prosperous (Psalm 52:8).

 As we dive into the Scriptures, it becomes clear how much God desires for us.
 He wants us to be healthy, free, and filled with peace, joy, and prosperity.
 His plans go beyond our expectations, overflowing with abundant blessings.
-And the best part?
-It’s all available to us now.
+And the best part is, it’s all available to us now.
 All it takes is a willing heart and a simple “yes” to His plan.

-If you follow God's guidance, your life will thrive and prosper.
-Obey His Word, and you will discover true success and begin to live in it.
+Not only will your life thrive and prosper—when you obey His Word, you will uncover what true success really is and begin to walk in it.

 A lifetime can't fully grasp all that grace entails